 Balanites Aegyptiaca Kernel Oil (datlový olej)

 Balanites oil is used as a soap base, reacting with sodium hydroxide and water in a process known as saponification.

 Valued for its antibacterial and anti-inflammatory properties, the oil cleanses and soothes the skin.

-The seed, from which balanites oil is derived, is rich in unsaturated fatty acids - notably linoleic and oleic acid, which act as emollients and soften the skin.
-Linoleic acid is an essential fatty acid and a key component of the epidermis (the outer layer of the skin), it supports the skin barrier and protects from damage and irritation.
+It is rich in unsaturated fatty acids - notably linoleic and oleic acids, which act as emollients and soften the skin.
+Linoleic acid is an essential fatty acid and a key component of the epidermis (the outer layer of the skin).
+It supports the skin barrier and protects from damage and irritation.

 Moreover, the oil has a creamy consistency, similar to that of sesame seed oil, and is ideal as a soap base due to its low moisture content, which helps make soaps stable.

 Balanites aegyptiaca, otherwise referred to as the ‘desert date’ or ‘soapberry' tree, is an evergreen tree found throughout Africa, the Middle East and South Asia.
 Thriving even in dry, arid conditions, its fruit, bark and seeds have all been used for medicinal purposes throughout history, with seeds being found in the tombs of the 12th Dynasty of Egypt.
 The tree's branches can also provide shelter for endangered migratory birds, a providential stopover to rest and feed on their long journey.